dkr88/CemuGLCacheBackup/README.md

 If you only play one game with Cemu, you won't really benefit much as your GLCache will rarely get invalidated.

->To reiterate the possible benefit of this script:
->
->If you are playing more than one game with Cemu, this script maintains distinct versions of the NVIDIA GLCache for each game.
->
->This might help prevent the cache from being invalidated when switching games, which could lead to stuttering at various points in the game.
+>REMINDER: If you are playing more than one game with Cemu, this script maintains distinct versions of the NVIDIA GLCache for each game.
+This might help prevent the cache (or portions of it) from being invalidated when switching games, which could lead to stuttering at various points in the game.

 # How it works

-Before launching a specific game in CEMU, this script tries to restore a backup of the NVIDIA GL shader cache for that particular game.
+Before launching a specific game in Cemu, this script tries to restore a backup of the NVIDIA GL shader cache for that particular game.

-When CEMU exits, the script checks to see if the GL shader cache increased significantly in size and backs it up if it did.
+When Cemu exits, the script checks to see if the GL shader cache increased significantly in size and backs it up if it did.

-## What happens the first time a game is run?
+### What happens the first time a game is run?

 When running a game for the first time (or if a previous backup was deleted), this script will use the Cemu hook .ini file to force a re-compile of the shader cache.
-This is necessary to get a good clean GLCache to make a backup from.
+This is necessary to get a good clean GL cache to make a backup from.

-When you exit Cemu after the first run of the game, the backup will be taken and the setting will be reverted to enable the precompiled shader cache again.
+When you exit Cemu after the first run of the game, the setting will be reverted to enable the precompiled shader cache again.

 >WARNING: If you make any changes to Cemu hook config on the first run and this script has forced the re-compile, the settings you changed will be reverted when you exit Cemu.